openMetaAnalysis/Sepsis-alerts-to-improve-diagnosis/README.md

 No benefit on mortality may be due to many factors including unknown change in fluid adminstration, variable definitions of successful compliance with process measures.

+The burden of false positive alerts is not reported, but presumably is greatest for alerts that fire based on vital signs and without human oversight.
+The study of Hayden (citation below) is unique in requiring human approval prior to triggering a response to the alert.
+An alternative strategy is improved automated data analytics as explored by Manaktala (citation below).

 This review updates the previously published review.(1)

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published review.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.